swatantrasinha/react-vitest-rtl-rtkQuery-others/README.md

 - cut()
 - paste()

-All these 3 APIs are not sufficient to the use case then we can use Keyboard APIs
+All these 3 APIs are not sufficient to the use case then we can use Keyboard APIs  <br />
 Keyboard API- simulate interaction with keyboard

 -------------------------------------------